allwaysoft/uwx.github.io/source/Workshop/index.md

     `scenario.txt`
     `picture.png`

-7. Now comes the annoying part: open the mod file you downloaded from "steam workshop downloader" with text editor (I recommend Notepad++), you should see a lot of text (never mind the black squares at the beginning and at the end)
+7. Now comes the annoying part: open the mod file you downloaded from [Steam Workshop Downloader](http://steamworkshopdownloader.com/) with a text editor (I recommend Notepad++), you should see a lot of text (never mind the black squares at the beginning and at the end)
 8. Now go back and start opening the .txt files in the "scenario editor" folder.
 9. For example open `disease.txt`, the code starts with `global:`
 10. Now look for the same line in the mod file (which you have opened in text editor).
 When you find it, copy all the code below it (it will be a lot of code).
 You need to be careful to copy only the code belonging to "disease" section.
 How to know if you got all the code?
 Simple; when you see, for example title "Government action:" you got all the code that belonged to the "Disease (or any other section that started above it)" section.
 Now copy the selected code and paste it into "Disease.txt" in your Scenario Creator map.
 Make sure you overwrite the previous code.